afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 ```

 It is used in `parseByte` to pack the initial state for the next
+step.
+You might ask yourself the question "Why the #*!! is `getState`
+a `Parse`?
+It just creates a tuple!", and you would be right.
+The
+reason for this convoluted way of presenting a `ParseState` will be
+understandable when `Parse` gets to act as a functor, so that we can
+use instances including `getState` to encapsulate parsing logic and
+chain it with others.

-step. `putState` returns unity and the parse state as a result:
+`putState` returns unity and the parse state as a result:

 ```haskell
 putState :: ParseState -> Parse ()